top of page

 vtameatco

 One of the most common questions we hear is, “Do you have anything else in the back?”
 It is a reasonable question.
-Most grocery stores operate with significant storage space and excess inventory.
+Most Supermarkets operate with significant storage space and excess inventory.
 If something is missing from the case, there is often more of it waiting behind a door.
-That is not how we operate. ⸻ There Is No Hidden Abundance Early on, someone in the industry asked me, “Why don’t you have a walk-in?”
-My distributor can deliver up to six days a week.
-So the real
+That's just not how we operate.
+We exercise what I like to call 'inventory discipline. ⸻ There Is No Hidden Abundance Early on, someone in the industry asked me, “Why don’t you have a walk-in?”
+M

 vtameatco